Art-Sells/Arells/Build-Notes.md

 - (CANCEL) -> Account Page,
 - (EXPORT) -> Modal
 - - Modal:
-- - - Exporting (3 second delay) back-end takes from highest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc and delete the cVatops/cVacts if needed (see Readme)
+- - - Exporting (3 second delay) back-end takes cVactTa from the Vatop Group with the highest cpVatop, otherwise starts from the lowest Vatop Group #, delete the Vatop Group if its cVact = 0
 - - - Successfuly Exported (exporting modal = false, adds Date (logs new Date in "Transaction Dates" database), (B) and link to Block Exporer to "Exported Amount in Database") (View Transactions)-> Transactions-
 - - - Export Failed (exporting modal = false)(OK) (if export amount isn't lesser or equal to Bitcoin Wallet amount or other address)
 - - - Check Address (exporting modal = false)(if Bitcoin Address is not in right format (refer to Bitcoin Page))